 – Very structured and organised

-You can be very confident that whatever they tell you will be reliable and grounded in research so you know it can be trusted.
-Often the Analyst is also a perfectionist so you can count on them to deliver.
+You can be very confident that whatever they tell you will be reliable and grounded in research.
+You know it can be trusted.
+Often the Analyst is also a perfectionist.

-If you have an affinity with Analyst and are open to some coaching you may wish to consider:
+If you have an affinity with the Analyst and are open to some coaching you may wish to consider:

-• Using slides sparingly and wisely by choosing a few simple images
+– Using slides sparingly and wisely by choosing a few simple images

-• Focus on taking your audience on a journey rather than bombarding them with facts
+– Focusing on taking your audience on a journey rather than bombarding them with facts

-Moving from a pure data mindset to a hearts and minds style of presenting could be very helpful to the Analyst.
+Moving from a pure data mindset, to a hearts and minds style of presenting could be very helpful to the Analyst.

-Next up would be the Facilitator who also has a great deal to offer when gracing the public speaking platform:
+The Facilitator also has a great deal to offer when gracing the public speaking platform:

 – Warm and accepting